Gap Analysis for Business Analyst (updated 2023)

 1. Write the desired state or goal at the head of the fish, facing right

-2. On the left, list the major activities that need to be done, features to be developed to attain the desired goal.
+2. On the left, list the major activities that need to be done and features to be developed to attain the desired goal.
 These activities/features are written at the end of every rib of the fishbone diagram.

 3. Take one activity/feature (effect) and analyze the sub-activities/tasks (cause) that should be performed under it.
 Then, write these sub-activities/tasks on the branches of the respective rib.

-Like 5 Hows analysis, the results of the fishbone analysis should be discussed in a meeting and cross-validated before they are finalized.
+Like the 5 Hows analysis, the fishbone analysis results should be discussed in a meeting and cross-validated before they are finalized.

 Gap Analysis Tool 5: McKinsey 7S